An Uncomfortable Reality: Gap Year is The New Normal for the M.D.

 This is often an uncomfortable conversation.
 What can a friendly pre-health advisor do?

-• I used to work for a gentleman who would say, “in God we trust.
+- I used to work for a gentleman who would say, “in God we trust.
 All others bring data.”
 Reach out to people in medical school.
 I know that I am happy to exchange emails or speak with undergraduate advisors.
 We often have access to data and trend information from sources that are not readily available.
 I know that I benefit tremendously by learning about trends in undergraduate education and post-secondary preparation from these conversations as well.

-• Build up a comprehensive pre-health portfolio in addition to a pre-medical education program.
+For example, I would think sharing the fact that an allopathic medical school in the region enrolling over 80% of entering students with gap year experiences might have an impact.
+Discovering how income-based loan repayment schedules, public service loan forgiveness programs, and National Health Service Corps programs for physicians mitigate and forgive debt may prove helpful.
+Feel free to use us collegially as another voice. - Build up a comprehensive pre-health portfolio in addition to a pre-medical education program.
 Reduce or eliminate any co-curricular and faculty advising silos on your campus.
 Pre-dentistry should intermingle with pre-medicine and pre-pharmacy and any other professional clinical provider co-curricular clubs and advising tracks.
 You can give your students and families the ability to grow and learn as much as possible about the realities of their 21st century clinical educational choices.
 The long-tunnel syndrome might present enough of a barrier for some students to make choices other than allopathic medical school.

 This is not a negative.
 Pharmacy providers most often start Pharm.D programs without baccalaureate degrees and begin provider careers in a total of 6 or 7 years after high school graduation.
 Physician extenders such as physician assistants and anesthesia assistants complete graduate degrees in two to three years and are in high demand.
-The more experience your students gain, the better equipped they are to discover the right match for their health career goals.
+The more experience your students gain, the better equipped they are to discover the right match for their health career goals. - Consult with your peers as much as you are able.
+The challenge in higher education right now is that resources are declining reflecting enrollment trends driven by demographic and college participation rate changes.
+Just when you might need to do more as a pre-health advisor you are asked to do more with less.
+And the reality is that means you may have to re-prioritize and give up things to start new initiatives.

 Colleagues as sounding boards are invaluable.
 Be sure to actively participate in state level professional associations that often are not as cost prohibitive as national organizations as you see budgets disappear.
 Leave the competition to the admission and enrollment folks.